fluencelabs/docs/docs/aqua-book/language/header/header.md

 # Imports And Exports

 An Aqua source file has a header and a body.
 The body contains [function definitions](../expressions/functions.md), [services](../services.md), [types](../types.md), [constants](../values.md#constants).
-The header manages what is imported from other files along with how and what is exported for external usage.
+The header manages what is imported from other files and what is exported for external usage.

 ## Aqua source file header